tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 this a script that display content of the /etc/passwd file 2.0 a script that display content of the etc/passwd file'
- 2. task a script that display the content of the /etc/psswd file
+ 2. task a script that display the content of the /etc/psswd file 1 TASK 1  asc ript that dislpays a confused smiley